Ilhas Cagarras: Origin of the name

-Another possibility for its name, is that Portuguese sailors wrongly identified the frigatebirds (fragatas in Portuguese) that nest on these islands, with the Scopoli's shearwater (cagarras in Portuguese) seabirds that live in the archipelagos of Madeira and the Azores (Portuguese territories): the shearwater or cagarra (Calonectris diomedea) is not found on Brazilian islands.
+Another possibility for its name, is that Portuguese sailors wrongly identified the frigatebirds (fragatas in Portuguese) that nest on these islands, with the Cory's shearwater (cagarras in Portuguese) seabirds that live in the archipelagos of Madeira and the Azores (Portuguese territories): the shearwater or cagarra (Calonectris borealis) is not found on Brazilian islands.

 History of the Archipelago

 The islands are situated in proximity to the discharge in the sea of sewage from almost all the South Zone of Rio de Janeiro, through the Ipanema canal, an important work of sanitary engineering built in the 1970s in accordance with the Protocol of Annapolis.

 CONAMA proposed making the Ilhas Cagarras Archipelago and Area of Relevant Ecological Interest on 14 September 1989, but nothing was done at the time.

 Creation of the natural monument was due to the initiative of Mr Fernando Gabeira of the Green Party.

 On 13 April 2010 the incumbent vice president José Alencar signed a decree creating the Cagarras Islands Natural Monument.

 The purpose was to preserve the remnants of the island ecosystem in the Atlantic Forest domain, to preserve the scenic beauty, and to maintain a refuge and nesting area for migratory shorebirds.
 The monument consisted of the Cagarras, Palmas and Comprida islands and the Filhote da Cagarra islet, as well as the water for 10 m around the land.

 Any activity that could damage the ecosystem or disturb the aquatic fauna and sea birds was prohibited.

 The consultative council was created on 14 December 2010.

 The natural monument is part of the Carioca Mosaic, created in 2011.